k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 Each **Classification** in this tab is unique, and it includes 2 attributes:

 * **PII** - indicates whether the Classification is considered Personally Identifiable Information.
-* **Generator** - shows which actor or flow is applied by the [Catalog masking mechanism](11_catalog_masking.md) to generate masking values.
+* **Generator** - shows which actor or flow is applied by the [Catalog masking mechanism](11_catalog_masking.md) for generating masking values.
 The generator runs in either of the following scenarios:
   - If the PII is checked.
   - [Rule-based](/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md) synthetic data generation.